 Come buy, come buy.”

-The last two lines here are particularly interesting as they point towards the questionable legitimacy of the fruit.
-The fact that they are referred to as being sound to eye may raise an alarm.
+The last two lines here are particularly interesting as they point toward the questionable legitimacy of the fruit.
+The fact that they are referred to as being sound to the eye may raise an alarm.
 Does this mean that they look okay but are in fact questionable?
-Sure they may tastes sweet but is there a hint that these delights come with a catch?
+Sure they may taste sweet but is there a hint that these delights come with a catch?
 You will have to wait and see!
 The Goblins drone on with their monotonous “Come buy, come buy”.